Table of Contents

 Current leadership development approaches have not proved to be effective

 Leadership development priorities must focus on the skills and well-being of current leaders and their future replacements.
-The question is, how to best accomplish that?
+The question is: how best to accomplish that?

 Leadership development priorities to best address business and employee needs